Tsuyoshi Wada: 2021

-On August 19, 2021, Wada was involved in an odd incident in which his glove was stolen and sold for money by a 23-year-old janitor for PayPay Dome.
+On August 19, 2021, Wada was involved in an odd incident in which his glove was stolen and sold for money by a 23-year-old janitor who worked at the PayPay Dome.
 On the season, Wada pitched to a 4.48 ERA with 83 strikeouts in 18 appearances for the Hawks.

 2022

-On July 19, 2022, Wada broke Tadashi Sugiura's record for most strikeouts (1,756) by a Hawks pitchers.
-And he recorded his 150 career wins in the NPB against the Tohoku Rakuten Golden Eagles on September 30.
-Wada finished the regular season with a 17 Games pitched, a 7–4 Win–loss record, a 2.78 ERA, and a 75 strikeouts in 81 innings.
+On July 19, 2022, Wada broke Tadashi Sugiura's record for most strikeouts (1,756) by a Hawks pitcher.
+He additionally recorded his 150th career win in NPB against the Tohoku Rakuten Golden Eagles on September 30.
+Wada finished the regular season with a 17 games pitched, a 7–4 record, a 2.78 ERA, and a 75 strikeouts in 81 innings.

+2023

+On April 5, 2023, Wada became the oldest pitcher in club history to record a win at 42 years and 1 month, breaking the previous record held by Yutaro Imai in 1991 (41 years and 9 months).
+On July 19,2023, Wada participated the All-Star Game for the 6th time in MyNavi All-Star Game 2023.
+His age of 42 years and 4 months set a new Pacific League record for the oldest player to play.
+In 2023 season, he finished the regular season with a 21 Games pitched, a 8–6 Win–loss record, a 3.24 ERA, and a 86 strikeouts in 100 innings.

+2024

+Wada was troubled by injuries as he went 2-2 throwing in eight games.
+He was back pitching as a reliever toward the end of the regular season before suffering a left leg injury that ruled him out of postseason action.
+He announced his retirement on November 5, 2024.
+At the time of his retirement, he was the last active player to have played for the Fukuoka Daiei Hawks.

 Pitching style

 Wada is a 5 ft 11 in, 180 lb, left-handed pitcher with an unorthodox delivery, throwing from an overhand arm slot but deceiving hitters by keeping his throwing arm back and delaying its swing as he drives to the plate with his lower body.

 Wada's four-seam fastball has good late life but decidedly below-average velocity, topping out at 92 mph and usually sitting at 88-89 mph.
 He compensates for this with his deceptive arm swing and late release point, complementing it with a solid-average slider, an occasional curveball, and a changeup.

 While Wada has good command of his pitches overall, recording a career walks per nine innings rate of 2.46 (until 2011 season), he has established somewhat of a reputation as a pitcher who is prone to throwing mistake pitches and giving up a large number of home runs.
-However, he has shown marked improvement in this area since making his professional debut, giving up progressively fewer homers in every season of his career except for 2005.
+However, he had shown marked improvement in this area since making his professional debut, giving up progressively fewer homers in every season of his career except for 2005.